freenowtech/spring-multirabbit/README.md

 To use the library, the project must:
 1. Be a SpringBoot project annotated with **@EnableRabbit**, as usual;
 2. Import the library **spring-multirabbit**;
+3. Enable MultiRabbit by setting **spring.multirabbitmq.enabled=true**.
+By default, MultiRabbit is disabled.
-3. Provide configuration for additional brokers in the new path **spring.multirabbitmq.connections**.
-All attributes available for **spring.rabbitmq** can be used in **spring.multirabbitmq.connections**.
+3. Provide configuration for additional brokers under **spring.multirabbitmq.connections**.
+All attributes available for **spring.rabbitmq** can be used under **spring.multirabbitmq.connections**.
 4. Change the container factory context when using non-default connections:
    1. For ```RabbitTemplate```, use ```SimpleResourceHolder.bind()``` and ```SimpleResourceHolder.unbind()```;
    2. For ```@RabbitListener```, define the ```containerFactory``` or leave it blank for the default connection.